TRANTHANHDAT94/P25M/README.md

                     .__repr__()
                     .update()
                     .preview_me()
-# Very important: You can use this code with python3 to support for machine learning also the data sending communication more and more
+NOTETHAT: You can use this code with python3 to support for machine learning also the data sending communication more and more